 What is a motor starter’s solid-state overload relay?

-A motor starter consists of two essential components including a heavy-duty contactor (typically three-phase) and an overload relay.
+A motor starter consists of a contactor and an overload relay.

 • The contactor is like a multipole relay with robust contacts to reliably turn the motor on and off.
 These contacts can withstand the motor’s startup surge current.
 They can also break the electrical connection in a high voltage AC environment.